 MLOps induces a notion of operations, meaning that your model will be served and deployed for a specific - potentially critical - use-case, and used by production teams.

-For instance, automatic coding use cases often imply a fallback to human annotation in case of low-confidence from the model; then, tconfidence scores must represent real probabilities (e.g., a score of 0.9 should mean 90% accuracy): this is called calibration (see REF for further reading).
+In many automatic coding use cases, low-confidence predictions are routed to human experts.
+In this context, model confidence scores must be well calibrated — that is, they should reflect true probabilities (e.g., a confidence of 0.9 should correspond to a 90% probability of being correct): this is called calibration (see Understanding Model Calibration for further reading).
 Hardware-specific metrics like latency (how fast is the inference?) and memory footprint are also common.

 Insee: Calibration is key